sosy-lab/benchexec/README.md

 of which the latter provide scatter and quantile plots (have a look at our [demo table](https://sosy-lab.github.io/benchexec/example-table/svcomp-simple-cbmc-cpachecker.table.html)).

-On modern Linux systems (e.g., Debian 11, Ubuntu 22.04, etc.), BenchExec works out-of-the box and without the need for root access, not even for installation.
-On older Linux systems, a one-time setup of cgroups by the machine's administrator may be needed.
+BenchExec works only on Linux and needs a one-time setup of cgroups by the machine's administrator.
-The actual benchmarking can always be done by any user and does not need root access.
+The actual benchmarking can be done by any user and does not need root access.

 BenchExec was originally developed for use with the software verification framework [CPAchecker](https://cpachecker.sosy-lab.org)